Blog Posts

 Orang Utan Feeding Spot

-You will wait quite a while before finally a group of Orangutans arrive from various directions to eat.
-Unlike the first camp, here you can see Orangutans at closer distance and there are more orangutans.
+You will wait quite a while before finally, a group of Orangutans arrive from various directions to eat.
+Unlike the first camp, here you can see Orangutans at a closer distance and there are more orangutans.

 Camp Leakey